Fiware/showcase.gsma.dataModels/Environment/AirQualityObserved/doc/spec.md

 + `dateObserved` : The date and time of this observation in ISO8601 UTCformat.
 It can be represented by an specific time instant or by an ISO8601 interval.
     + Attribute type: [DateTime](https://schema.org/DateTime) or an ISO8601 interval represented as [Text](https://schema.org/Text).
     + Mandatory

+### Representing airquality-related weather conditions

+Certain weather conditions may have an impact on the observed air quality.
+There are two options for representing them:

++ A/ Through a linked entity of type `WeatherObserved` (attribute named `refWeatherObserved`) which will capture the associated weather conditions.
++ B/ Through a set of attributes which denote the different meteorological conditions under which the air quality data was captured.

+Below is the description of the attribute to be used for option A/.

++ `refWeatherObserved` : Weather observed associated to the air quality conditions described by this entity.
+    + Attribute type: Reference to a `WeatherObserved` entity.
+    + Optional

+Below is a list of typical weather observed parameters which may be included inline (option B/) by this entity type:

 + `temperature` : Air's temperature observed.
     + Attribute type: [Number](https://schema.org/Number)